 - St. Louis Film Festival

 - San Francisco Intl Festival of Short Films

 - Arizona Underground Film Festival

 Olivia Klaus is an award-winning documentary filmmaker who passionately believes in the power of visual stories to create positive social change.
 Her work has been seen on various networks like CNN, Discovery, MTV and The History Channel.
 SIN BY SILENCE, her directorial debut in 2009, went on to win numerous film festival and advocacy awards, and highlighted by People Magazine, NPR, HLN, and The Insider before being broadcasted on Investigation Discovery to over 2.5 million viewers.
 The film went on to inspire unprecedented legislation in California based on the documentary to improve the paths to freedom for nearly 7,000 currently incarcerated domestic violence victims who have spent decades behind bars.
-Her most recent film, LIFE AFTER MANSON, premiered at the 2014 Tribeca Film Festival and an excerpt was featured on the prestigious New York Times Op-Docs series.
-Her producer/consultant credits include Emmy-nominated BRAVE MISS WORLD, Discovery Channel's UNLIKELY FRIENDS, and the upcoming PBS feature PERFECT STRANGERS.
-(2/15)
+In 2014, she premiered her second film LIFE AFTER MANSON at the Tribeca Film Festival and an excerpt was featured on the prestigious New York Times Op-Docs series.
+Her producer/consultant credits include the Netflix Original LESSONS FROM A SCHOOL SHOOTING, the 2016 Sundance film NEWTOWN, 2020 Sundance film US KIDS, and Emmy-nominated BRAVE MISS WORLD.
+She is also the Creative Director at Orange Static - a multimedia agency specializing in documentary film websites.